f5devcentral/f5-digital-customer-engagement-center/docs/solutions/delivery/application_delivery_controller/nginx/kic/lab02.rst

 All of our pods are created based on the `NGINX Unit`_ application server.

 NGINX Unit is a dynamic application server capable of running beside NGINX Plus and NGINX Open Source or standalone.
 NGINX Unit supports a RESTful JSON API, deploys configuration changes without service disruptions, and runs apps built with multiple languages and frameworks.
-Designed from scratch around your distributed applications needs, it lays the foundation for your service mesh.
+Designed from scratch around distributed applications needs, it lays the foundation for service mesh.

 |image50|